AVEVA/OMF-Docs/documentation_v12/Types/Enum_Type.md

 An `enum` can also be used to define a set of Data Quality values.
 When defining data quality include the `quality` property in the enum definition, and denote the quality of every state as `good`, `bad`, or `questionable`.

 ### Enum Type Properties
 The following keywords are used to define `enum` type definition.
-If a keyword is not specified the default is going to be used.
+If a keyword is not specified the default will be used.

 | Name | Value |
 | --- | --- |